 - Sex hormones: progesterone, estrogen, testosterone, etc.

-- MTHFR gene: if you have high levels of mercury, copper, iron or B12 and/or a strong family history of cancer, heart disease, stroke, miscarriages, IBS….
+- MTHFR gene: if you have high levels of mercury, copper, lead, iron or B12 and/or a strong family history of cancer, heart disease, stroke, miscarriages, IBS….

 - Have any suspicion of having thyroid cancer?
 The thyroglobulin test is a tumor marker (not the antibodies test.
 Just the thyroglobulin.)

 ***Click HERE to read what patients have learned about interpreting lab results.
 It’s not about “being in the normal range”.

 Below are lab facilities.
 The first group are for the United States, then you’ll see other countries.
 All of these can be used without a prescription (unless stated otherwise):